How to Tell If You’re in Autistic Burnout

 Increased Sensory Overload

 Burnout also amplifies sensory sensitivities.
 Sounds, lights, and textures that were once manageable can become unbearable.
-When sensory input overwhelms the system, even small interactions can feel like too much — leading to meltdowns, shutdowns, or social withdrawal.
+Even small interactions can feel like too much, leading to:

 Understanding the Causes of Burnout